 Venngage

-Unlike most design tools, Venngage was built specifically for infographics (though you can create plenty of other graphics with it).
+Unlike most design tools, Venngage was built specifically for infographics (though you can create plenty of other visuals with it as well).
+It offers a strong balance of functionality and ease of use, with a simple drag-and-drop editor and access to 7,500+ infographic templates.

-Price: Free; paid plans start at $19 per month, or $16 per month with a year commitment
+Price: Free; paid plans start at $19 per month, or $16 per month with an annual commitment

 Infogram